microsoft/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

 ###Cons
 - Doesn't match topology used in real production environments (no CPOS, no Async Client, no RTS calls, no HTTPS).
 - Real Time operations cannot be fully tested (they must be mocked).
+- Device Activation is not supported, therefore this mode cannot be used for end to end usage with MPOS/CPOS/StoreCommerce.
+- Only those APIs which work in Anonymous authentication context can be used.

 ### Debugging
 Self-hosted mode is enabled by default, to run it hit *F5 (Start Debugging)* (supported in Visual Studio Code only), then the following will be done automatically (supported in Visual Studio Code only):